-Spending three days in shaman time usually results in interesting insights and occurrences, but the first session of the year-long training, Spirited Living: A Journey into Self-Healing, was more interesting than most.
+Spending three days in shaman time usually results in interesting insights and occurrences, but the first session of my year-long training was more interesting than most.

 Part of the three-day workshop was held at Camp Long.
 Located in West Seattle, Camp Long is a Seattle park with a focus on education about local plants and wildlife, and I had chosen it for precisely that reason.